Search

 But for most of us, these don’t happen in isolation.

 We feel the pressure to constantly be “on” and post to all the platforms.
-And we constantly compare ourselves to our peers or creators several years ahead of us, which makes us feel more inadequate and spread ourselves even thinner.
+And we constantly compare ourselves to people several years ahead of us, which makes us feel more inadequate and spread ourselves even thinner.
 All the while, we’re trying to be a one-person media company and go “monk mode,” whatever that is.

 So practicing what psychologists call metacognition—learning to observe your own thoughts and reactions—is critical to identifying and anticipating psychological sources of burnout.